 RESEARCH EXPERIENCES FOR UNDERGRADUATES FROM RURAL AND TRIBAL COLLEGES

-Location: Department of Biology, University of North Dakota
+Location: Department of Biology, Starcher Hall, University of North Dakota

 Project #1 Title: Molecular study of avian malaria in waterfowl

-Description: Most people know that malaria is one of the most serious infectious diseases of humans transmitted by mosquitoes and distributed mostly in tropical and subtropical regions of the world.
-However, very few people know that other animals, such as birds, reptiles and wild mammals, also may have malaria.
-Moreover, while humans have only 4 species of malaria parasites, birds have hundreds worldwide.
+Description: Malaria is one of the most serious infectious diseases of humans transmitted by mosquitoes and distributed mostly in tropical and subtropical regions of the world.
+However, other animals, such as birds, reptiles and wild mammals, also may have malaria.
+Moreover, while humans have only four species of malaria parasites, birds have hundreds worldwide.
 They may be transmitted by mosquitoes and black flies common in our region.
-Currently, more is known about avian malaria in tropical foreign countries than right here where we live.
-This is especially true for waterfowl (ducks, geese and their relatives) and other aquatic birds which are very important in our region from both ecological and economical (as game birds) viewpoint.
+Currently, more is known about avian malaria in tropical foreign countries than here.
+This is especially true for waterfowl (ducks, geese and their relatives) and other aquatic birds in North America in general and our region.
 There were no previous studies of bird malaria in these birds in either North Dakota or Minnesota.
-We have samples previously collected during fall hunting season from a variety of birds.
-Student participating in this research will take part in every step of the study from extracting DNA, running real time and standard polymerase chain reactions (PCR), analysis of the results, preparation of sequencing reactions and sequence analysis.
-While in the laboratory, student will have an opportunity to learn a variety of techniques and methods, from all steps of molecular analysis to light and scanning electron microscopy, digital imaging and measurements, etc. If interested, student will also be able to participate in the local fieldwork.
-This will be done together with faculty, graduate and undergraduate students.
+We will also have samples previously collected during fall hunting season from a variety of birds.
+This will be done together with faculty, graduate and other undergraduate students.
 The results of the study will be prepared for presentation at conferences and publication in a peer reviewed journal depending on the outcomes.

 Project #2 Title: Revealing the agents of "swimmer's itch" in North Dakota and Minnesota